serch/gistory/ROADMAP.md

 Ideas:

-- use red for change sin the major version, blue for changes in the minor version
+- use red for changes in the major version, blue for changes in the minor version
 - support subversion, mercurial, etc.